Indivd Insights

 Whether each zone is serving the audience it was designed for, or has drifted from its commercial purpose

 Three metrics make the misalignment visible.
-The first is demographic profile comparison: do the people who purchase match the stated brand target, or is conversion concentrated in a different demographic than strategy assumes?
-The second is ICP share at entry versus ICP share at tills, which measures funnel alignment: whether the right visitors are being attracted and retained through to purchase, or lost between entry and tills.
-The third is zone-level product-market fit: whether individual zones are serving the audience they are designed for, or have drifted from their intended commercial purpose.
+The first is demographic profile comparison.
+Do the people who purchase match the stated brand target, or is conversion concentrated in a different demographic than strategy assumes?
+The second is ICP share at entry versus ICP share at tills.
+Where in the funnel are the right visitors being lost?
+The third is zone-level product-market fit.
+Whether individual zones are serving the audience they were designed for, or have drifted from their intended commercial purpose.

-The Reinartz and Kumar research on customer profitability, published in the Journal of Marketing in 2000 and 2003, provides the closest peer-reviewed grounding for why this layer matters.
-Their empirical work established that customer tenure and loyalty do not reliably predict profitability.
-Across noncontractual settings, both short-life and long-life customers can be profitable or unprofitable, and three of four customer segments in their dataset showed decreasing profits over time (Reinartz and Kumar, 2000; Reinartz and Kumar, 2003).
-The implication is that a visitor who looks loyal, who returns frequently, may not be commercially valuable, while an infrequent visitor who matches the store's target profile may be worth considerably more.
-What determines value is not how often someone visits, but whether that visitor is someone the business is designed to serve profitably.
+The Reinartz and Kumar research on customer profitability provides the closest peer-reviewed grounding.
+Customer tenure and loyalty do not reliably predict profitability.
+Both short-life and long-life customers can be profitable or unprofitable.
+Three of four customer segments in their dataset showed decreasing profits over time (Reinartz and Kumar, 2000; Reinartz and Kumar, 2003).
+What this means for store measurement is direct.
+A visitor who looks loyal, who returns frequently, may not be commercially valuable.
+An infrequent visitor who matches the target profile may be worth considerably more.
+What determines value is not how often someone visits, but whether they are someone the business is designed to serve profitably.

 The ICP as a testable hypothesis

-The most important methodological principle in this framework is one that distinguishes it from most retail analytics implementations: the ideal customer profile must be treated as a hypothesis, not a fact.
+The most important methodological principle in this framework is one that distinguishes it from most retail analytics implementations.
+The ideal customer profile is a hypothesis, not a fact.

-In B2B sales, where ICP thinking originated as a practitioner framework for identifying high-value accounts, the concept is well established.
-You define the characteristics of your most valuable customer, build strategy around attracting them, and then validate the definition against commercial outcomes.
-If high-ICP accounts do not convert at higher rates than others, the definition needs updating.
+In B2B sales, where ICP thinking originated, the principle is well established.
+You define the characteristics of your most valuable customer, build strategy around attracting them, and validate the definition against commercial outcomes.
+If high-ICP accounts do not convert at higher rates, the definition needs updating.
 The ICP is a living document, not a brand manifesto.

-The validation mechanism in the three-layer framework is cross conversion to tills.
-The logic runs as follows: ICP share at entry leads to ICP share at zone level, which leads to cross conversion to tills.
+The validation mechanism in the three-layer framework is observed contribution to sales.
+The logic runs as follows.
+ICP share at entry leads to ICP share at zone level, which leads to actual purchase behavior at the tills.
 If all three align, the store is attracting and converting the right visitors.
-If ICP share is high at entry but drops significantly by tills, execution is failing strategy.
+If ICP share is high at entry but drops by tills, execution is failing strategy.
 If ICP share is high in zones but fails to predict tills conversion, the ICP definition itself requires review.
-This creates a closed feedback loop that either confirms or challenges the retailer's assumptions about who their best customer is, measured not in surveys or brand workshops but in observed behavior.
+This is a closed feedback loop that either confirms or challenges the retailer's assumptions about who their best customer is, measured not in surveys or brand workshops but in observed behavior.

 THE VALIDATION LOOP

-ICP share at entry leads to ICP share at zone level, which leads to cross conversion to tills.
+ICP share at entry leads to ICP share at zone level, which leads to actual purchase behavior at tills.
 If all three align, the store is attracting and converting the right visitors.
 If ICP share is high at entry but low at tills, execution is failing strategy.
 If ICP share is high in zones but fails to predict tills conversion, the ICP definition requires review.

 What this means for how retailers operate